Victor Goddard: Second World War

 Goddard went with the British Expeditionary Force to France in 1939.
-He was made senior air staff officer in the following year and played a major part in preserving British air assets in the face of the German attacks.
+In 1940, he was made senior air staff officer and played a major part in preserving British air assets in the face of the German attacks.
 When he returned he became director of military cooperation at the Air Ministry, responsible for modernising air support and airborne forces in the RAF.
 He also made regular air war broadcasts on the BBC.

 In September 1941, shortly before the attack on Pearl Harbor, he was appointed as Air Commodore Chief of the Air Staff, Royal New Zealand Air Force (RNZAF).
 As commander of the RNZAF in the South Pacific, and the only British commander in the region, he was prominent in the operations against the Japanese initial advance.
 Under Admiral Halsey, US Navy, he commanded the RNZAF in the Battle of Guadalcanal and the Solomon Islands campaigns, for which he was awarded the American Navy Distinguished Service Medal.
 In the 1943 King's Birthday Honours, he was appointed a Companion of the Order of the Bath.

-RAF Douglas Dakota transport similar to the aircraft in which Goddard survived a crash in 1946.
+A RAF Douglas Dakota transport similar to the aircraft in which Goddard survived a crash in 1946.

-Goddard was posted to India in 1943, to take charge of administration for the air command of South East Asia Command (SEAC).
+In 1943, Goddard was posted to India to take charge of administration for the air command of South East Asia Command (SEAC).
 He remained in the role until 1946 when he became the RAF's representative in Washington.

 He claimed to have witnessed the clairvoyant experience of another officer, in China during January 1946.
 According to Goddard, he was at a party in Shanghai and scheduled to fly to Tokyo that same night, when he heard of another officer having a dream in which Goddard was killed in a plane crash.
 In the dream an aircraft was carrying Goddard, two other men and a woman, when it experienced difficulties with atmospheric icing, and crashed on a pebbled beach near mountains.

-That night Goddard was persuaded to take two men and a woman on the Douglas Dakota transport flying to Tokyo.
+That night, Goddard was persuaded to take two men and a woman on the Douglas Dakota transport flying to Tokyo.
 As in the other's officer's dream, the Dakota plane iced over and was forced to make a crash-landing on the Japanese island of Sado; the crash scene, a pebbled beach near mountains, resembled that described in the dream.
-Unlike the dream, however, no-one was injured.
+Unlike the dream, no-one was injured.

-The story was published in The Saturday Evening Post of May 26, 1951, and the 1955 film, The Night My Number Came Up, was based on the incident.
+The story was published in The Saturday Evening Post of May 26, 1951.
+The 1955 film, The Night My Number Came Up, was based on the incident.
 Michael Redgrave played Goddard, who was depicted in the film as becoming excited for a few seconds as the plane made its crash-landing.
 That reportedly annoyed Goddard, who had been proud of what he had seen as his unemotional behaviour.